Perubólica

-Perubólica (portmanteau of Peru with "parabólica", term used to refer to satellite dishes) is a colloquial term referred to Colombian community cable television networks (some illegal) which relay free-to-air satellite television signals from other countries.
-Although channels from other countries such as Mexico and Brazil were available in its heyday, the fixed channels were often Peruvian.
-These systems were used as a cheaper alternative to cable television, which was expensive in the 1990s and 2000s, as well as an alternative to the Inravisión monopoly, which was broken in 1998.
-Several Peruvian personalities became household names in Colombia.
+Perubólica (portmanteau of Peru with "parabólica", term used to refer to satellite dishes in Spanish) is a colloquial term referred to Colombian community cable television networks (some illegal) which relay free-to-air satellite television signals from other countries.
+Although channels from other countries such as Mexico and Brazil were available in its heyday, during the 1990s and early 2000s, Peruvian networks were a staple and became popular among Colombian audiences.